zainnofal/Sentiment-Analysis-and-Text-Preprocessing-with-NLTK-and-BERT/README.md

 # Sentiment-Analysis-and-Text-Preprocessing-with-NLTK-and-BERT
 This project involves performing sentiment analysis on a dataset of tweets using a combination of natural language processing (NLP) techniques and machine learning models.
+The dataset, tweet_emotions.csv, includes tweet text and associated sentiment labels.
 The key components include:

 Text Preprocessing: Utilizing NLTK for tokenization, stopword removal, stemming, and cleaning of text data.